ericwastaken/CalendarHelperAi/README.md

 - Images and text are processed temporarily in memory only (with DEBUG_LOGGING=false)
 - No data is permanently stored (with DEBUG_LOGGING=false)
+- No server-side session data is used or stored
+- Debug logs can be enabled for development (see environment variables)
 - All processing complies with GDPR, CCPA, and LGPD requirements
 - See `static/terms.html` for complete terms of service